grafana/k6-docs/docs/sources/v0.53.x/using-k6-browser/recommended-practices/simulate-user-input-delay.md

 ## page.waitForTimeout

 [page.waitForTimeout](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-browser/page/waitfortimeout) will wait the given amount of time.
-It's functionally the same as k6's [sleep](#What-is-`sleep`) but it is asynchronous which means it will not block the event loop, thus allowing the background tasks to continue to be worked on.
-We're also planning on instruementing it with tracing to then allow us visualize it in the timeline in grafana cloud k6.
+It's functionally the same as k6's [sleep](#What-is-`sleep`), but it's asynchronous, which means it will not block the event loop and allows the background tasks to continue to be worked on.

 {{< code >}}